 If you identify with one or more label(s), you are not stuck with that label(s) forever.
 As we grow our understanding of ourselves grows and develops too, and we may find that a certain label(s) doesn’t fit us as they used to.

-Regardless of how you identify your sexuality, Student Services are here to support you.
+Regardless of how you identify your sexuality, Student Support are here to support you.
 Statistically the largest population in the LGBT+ community identify as bisexual+.
 Research shows that people who identify as bisexual+ are the least likely to seek support.
-Student Services would encourage ALL students to approach us for support, whatever your concern.
+Student Support would encourage ALL students to approach us for support, whatever your concern.

 Coming out is different for every person.
 For bisexual+ people, coming out can present some unique challenges.
 Though similar in experience of telling friends and family about your identity, there are differences between coming out as lesbian and gay and coming out as bi+.
 This webpage aims to support individuals who are considering coming out as bi+, however you may also want to refer to our guide on coming out for further support.